I’ve noticed a common cause of many employee problems in small businesses, the company’s core values.

 Having core values is not the hard part.
 The hard part is maintaining those core values.

-In order to maintain your core values and avoid the problems we talked about at the beginning of this post, you need to do a few things.
+To maintain your core values and avoid the problems we talked about at the beginning of this post, you need to do a few things.

 Remind Your Team What Your Core Values Are – Often

-Actually Live Out Your Core Values
+Actually, Live Out Your Core Values

 If you don’t actually believe in your core values, none of this will work.
 If your employees see you violating a core value or your partners or management team don’t abide by them, this exercise will fail.